Ashok0/AtomicHeart-UEVR/README.md

 ## VR Mod Features
 * 6DOF motion controls.
 * Adjusted weapon positions.
+* Melee weapons rescaled for VR.
 * ADS support.
 Projectiles are aligned with gun sights.
 * Physical melee.
 * Floating hands.
-When holding one-handed items, the off-handed arm is hidden.
+When inactive, the off-handed arm is temporarily hidden.
 * Smooth locomotion.
 No head bobbing or gun bobbing.
 * Activating the Polymer glove will temporarily switch motion controls to the left hand.
 * Polymer glove controls remapped to left controller.